 The best song from In Control is Believe, starting softly – pure Nemesea heartbreak – taking on steam quickly makes you want to cruise down the highway along the coast and listen to the music full blast.
 And this is VERY closely followed by the surprise on In Control called Like the Air.
 Its pretty straight structure all of a sudden goes full blast Manda with stellar vocals, followed by … a solo.
 Albeit a very short and simple one.
 Pretty cool that and clearly a rival to Believe.
 But the track is so short, it feels like a quickie.
 169 seconds of ecstasy…

 This brings me to the main negative of this record: It has got no rough edges to speak of, dammit.
-All produced in short bursts to go to club distribution straight away – like ready-made sauce from the supermarket.
+All produced in short bursts to go to club distribution straight away.
+Like ready-made sauce from the supermarket.
 Spiced a bit, but not too much.
-And I usually like it a bit more heated.
 Wherever did the Dutch preference of hot spices go?
-Now, Nemesea corrected that one some in the next album.
-Looks like somebody told them or something.
-Also, Manda’s vocal powers seem somewhat underused in this one.
+Now, Nemesea corrected that fault some in the next album.
+And reverted right back to that kind of shenanigan in Uprise, so go figure.

-To conclude, In Control is a total change from its well lauded sibling Mana, defecting from Gothic Rock and Gothic Metal to the happy Synthie universe, but with a darker atmosphere attached to it – close to its metal roots.
-And to our good fortune they did not come up with a growler, this would have been too much.
-Thank Loki!
-On the other hand, I applaud their sense of authenticity and independence.
+To conclude, In Control is a total change from its well lauded sibling Mana, defecting from Gothic Rock and Metal to the happy Synthie universe.
+But with a darker atmosphere attached to it, close to its metal roots.
+That they did not inject any growling is a blessing, thank Loki.

 Record Rating: 6/10 | Label: SellaBand | Web: Official Site